The Patron’s Familiy

 The Brown industrialist family in Baden

-In 1891, the inventor and engineer Charles Eugene Lancelot Brown (1863–1924) joined Walter Boveri to found the Baden firm of Brown, Boveri & Cie.
+In 1891, the inventor and engineer Charles Eugene Lancelot Brown (1863–1924) joined Walter Boveri (1865–1924) to found the Baden electrical engineering firm of Brown, Boveri & Cie.
 (BBC).
-His brother, Sidney William Brown (1865–1941), also moved to Baden, where he worked as a technical director and delegate for the administrative board of the BBC company.
-The two brothers were the children of the English engineer Charles Brown Senior (1827–1905) and Winterthur citizen Eugenie Pfau (1845– 1929).
-The firm soon began to flourish, and developed into a global business (known as ABB since 1988).
+His brother, Sidney William Brown (1865–1941), also moved to Baden, where he worked as a technical director and delegate for the Swiss administrative board of the BBC company from 1891 until his retirement in 1935 at the age of 70.
+He passed away in 1941.
+The two brothers were the children of the English engineer Charles Brown Senior (1827–1905) and Winterthur citizen Eugenie Pfau (1845–1929).
+BBC soon began to flourish, and as the 20th century went on, the company developed into a global business (known as ABB since 1988).
+It has been documented that during WWII, BBC’s German subsidiary used forced labor to expand its operations.
+In 1988, BBC merged with the Swedish company ASEA to form ABB Ltd. In 2000, ABB, as well as many other Swiss industrial companies, settled all claims for use of forced labor during World War II.
+For further historical information:

 The Brown family at Villa Langmatt

-In 1896, Sidney W. Brown married art-lover Jenny Sulzer (1871–1968), daughter of the head of the Winterthur company Gebrü-der Sulzer AG.
-The couple had the Villa Langmatt built in 1899–1901, and accumulated an impressive art collection.
+In 1896, Sidney W. Brown married art-lover Jenny Sulzer (1871–1968), daughter of the head of the Winterthur company Gebrüder Sulzer AG.
+The couple had the Villa Langmatt built in 1900–1901, and accumulated an impressive impressionist art collection mainly between 1908–1919 with a few additional purchases over the following decades.
 Sidney W. and Jenny Brown and their three sons supported many artists and musicians of the era, and led a lively social life centred on the Villa Langmatt.

 The patron